TobiasRisom/SUI/README.md

 - Unzip the zip-file.
 - Click "Add" in Unity Hub and choose the "MiniProjekt" to create a Unity Project.
 - Open the Unity Project.
+- **Note:** The project has to create a lot of files on start-up.
+Including these files with the project resulted it in not being able to open.
+So the importing may take a significant time.
+Sorry about that!
 - If you see a blank scene, navigate to the "Scenes" folder and select "BasicScene"
 - You can now run the project in the Unity Editor using an Oculus Quest Link!
 Enjoy!